Christian Yelich Preview, Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in MLB.

-- The Dodgers have a 4.28 team ERA that ranks 17th among all league pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.26).

-- Dodgers pitchers combine to allow 133 home runs (1.1 per game), the eighth-fewest in baseball.
+- Dodgers pitchers combine to give up the seventh-fewest home runs in baseball (134 total, 1.1 per game).

-- The left-hander last pitched on Friday against the Colorado Rockies, when he threw five innings, allowing one earned run while giving up three hits.
+- His most recent appearance was on Saturday against the Colorado Rockies, when the right-hander threw five innings, surrendering no earned runs while allowing four hits.

-- The 35-year-old has put up an ERA of 2.51, with 9.8 strikeouts per nine innings, in 17 games this season.
-Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.